FAQs about the application

 The Central Institution for Modern Languages at the TU Berlin (ZEMS) also offers corresponding courses in the immediate vicinity of the central UdK locations, in which students from other universities can also participate as guest and secondary students, subject to availability.

-The UdK Berlin trains teachers in the subjects of art, music and theatre.
+The UdK Berlin trains teachers in the subjects of art, music and Theater/Performing Arts.
 In the subjects of art and music, courses are offered for the teaching profession at primary schools (GS) and at integrated secondary schools (ISS) and grammar schools (Gym).
-In the subject of theatre, students are trained to teach at integrated secondary schools and grammar schools.
+In the subject of Theater/Performing Arts, students are trained to teach at integrated secondary schools and grammar schools.

 In addition to studying at the UdK Berlin, two further subjects (German and Mathematics at the Freie Universität Berlin) must be studied in the teacher training programmes at primary schools or one further subject (at the Humboldt Universität, the Freie Universität or the Technische Universität Berlin) for the ISS/Gym degree programmes.
 If you would like to apply for a teacher training programme with an artistic subject, the application takes place exclusively at the UdK Berlin.
 Further information can be found on the application page of the respective degree programme.